Alwatr/nanolib/packages/nano-build/README.md

 ### Development overwrite

-this preset is used when `NODE_ENV` is set to `development` and overwrites the all preset.
+This preset is used when `NODE_ENV` is not set to `production`.
+It overwrites all other presets.

 ```js
 {